abitofalchemy/Frienso/FriensoAlpha/README.md

 ToDo
 ----
+* When a user initiates a HelpMeNow event the user should see the location of his/her friends.
+While it goes agains't the request/accept/reject theme these requests require access one's network location to make the best decision/choices possible with all possible information available.
 * {SA}{bug} 19Jun14/SA: Friends requests accept caused a crash
 * {NY} Finish panic view controller
 * Async update locations from cloud {??}